-In Larimer County, all floodplain development is required to obtain a Floodplain Development Permit (FDP).
+In Larimer County, all floodplain development is required to obtain a Floodplain Development Permit (FDP) unless it meets the exceptions described below.
 This is true even if a building permit or other permit is not required.
 Floodplain development is defined as "any manmade change to improved and unimproved real estate, including, but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavating or drilling operations" within the FPO district.
-However, certain exceptions to this requirement are described below.